Doubling Down on Gesture Sensors

 So you start converting everything to "touchless."

-Your first enabler: the APDS gesture sensor
+Your first enabler: a gesture sensor

 And then there's a fourth: AliExpress, which is a wild west of commodity chips, with a dramatic price break, and a hugely long delivery period -- 30 days plus.